 fear of God’.
 Then he began to lash my legs with his belt.
 The pain was excruciating, and I screamed and cried with

-“I’ll teach you to do what you’re told!” he shouted.
+“I’ll teach you to do what you’re told!”

-couldn’t see the porch from where I was in the scullery, but in my mind’s
+I couldn’t see the porch from where I was in the scullery, but in my mind’s

 eye the little blue bear recoiled from the approach of the big pink foot, forcing himself to shrink as much as possible back

 into the farthest corner of the room.
 But the big pink foot pursued him into the corner.
 It was determined to crush him.

 red bear.
 It was his birthday, and he’d been given a new pair of red trousers, with yellow stripes that ran from top

 to bottom and from side to side, breaking the red cloth up into little squares.
 The little red bear was so thrilled by this

 present, he ran around the tree singing.

 One of the complications of having a bandaged

-hand was bath night.
-Bath night was normally a bad night, especially when the weather was cold, which
+hand was how to cope with bath night.
+Bath night was normally a bad night, especially when the weather was cold, which it

-pour this cold water into the zinc bath.
+this cold water into the zinc bath.
 She would already have a kettle and a saucepan of boiling water on the range, steaming

 away.
 This boiling water went in next, and then she would test it for temperature.
 It was normally just about warm.
 Next she